 The division also runs two special programs of importance to graduate and undergraduate students: the New York Colloquium (a winter interterm program in New York) and SMU-in-Taos, a summer and fall program at SMU's campus near Taos, New Mexico.
 During the New York Colloquium, students visit a range of museums, galleries, artists' studios and other venues appropriate to the development of their critical and professional studies in art.
-The program at Fort Burgwin, Taos, offers coursework as well as independent and directed study each summer in a wide-range of studio and external exhibition projects.
+The program at Fort Burgwin, Taos, offers coursework as well as independent and directed study each summer in a wide range of studio and external exhibition projects.
 The Meadows School and the University offer a range of programs for study abroad during all phases of study.

 The Dallas-Fort Worth area has a large artistic community with rich and varied resources.
-These include six internationally significant museums (The Dallas Museum of Art, SMU's newly designed Meadows Museum and the Nasher Sculpture Center in Dallas; and the Kimbell Museum, Museum of Modern Art and Amon Carter Museum in Fort Worth), contemporary exhibition spaces (The MAC and the Arlington Museum), and a strong commercial gallery system.
+These include many internationally and nationally significant museums and contemporary exhibition spaces: the Dallas Museum of Art, SMU's newly designed Meadows Museum, the Nasher Sculpture Center, the Dallas Contemporary, the Crow Collection of Asian Art, the Latino Cultural Center of Dallas, the McKinney Avenue Contemporary, the Arlington Museum, the Kimbell Museum, the Fort Worth Museum of Modern Art and the Amon Carter Museum.
+There are also vibrant, artist-run alternative and cooperative galleries, and a growing commercial gallery system.